What Are Cracked Nails?

 - Nails that separate from the bed

-A fungal infection can be hard to treat.
+A Fungal infections can be hard to treat.
 Your doctor will probably give you prescription antifungal pills.
 In severe cases, they might need to take off the nail.

 It’s rare, but you could have cracked nails because you aren’t getting enough biotin in your diet.